A Dark Reflection: Film-makers welcome new aircraft design

 The producers of A Dark Reflection are keen to promote the bleed free aircraft, such as the Boeing 787 Dreamliner, which is the first of its kind.
 Yet despite it being released in 2007, with The Telegraph calling it, "A Breath of Fresh Air", in 2009, there have been no moves since by the airline industry to remodel any other aircraft.

 Flight MH370

 A Dark Reflection has been likened to the events of the missing Malaysian Airlines Flight MH370.
 However, the airline flight MH370 disappeared on 8 March 2014, which was after the filming of A Dark Reflection, which took place during the summer of 2013.
-Although there is no deliberate link to the film and disappearance of MH370, it has not been said that there couldn't be some significant similarity.